US-China trade deal hopes lift stocks on Wall Street

 Asian and European markets moved higher.

-SLOW AND STEADY: The S&P 500 has set records and extended its winning streak despite days of listless trading this week.
-The index is on track for its sixth weekly gain.
-It closed at a record of 3,096.63 on Thursday and is on track to beat that.
+SLOW AND STEADY: The S&P 500 is headed for a sixth straight weekly gain.
+The index has set records and extended its streak during a week of mostly listless trading.
+It’s on track to top its record close of 3,096.63 from Thursday.

 The Dow is on track for its fourth week of gains.
 It is poised to beat its record close of 27,783.59, which it set on Wednesday.